anttav0110/anttav0110.github.io/docs/index.md

 #### Using Folders
 1. Navigate to an email you want to move to your new folder.
 2. Right click the email to bring up the action menu and select **Move**.
->[!Tip]
+!!! tip

     Select multiple messages at once to move emails in bulk quanitities

-3. Choose the desired folder to move the email into.
+1. Choose the desired folder to move the email into.
     * If the folder does not appear, type the name in the search box to find it.
     ![Screenshot of menu to move emails into folders](https://hackmd.io/_uploads/SyXc2DS0lg.png)
-4. Repeat these steps to move more emails into your folders.
+2. Repeat these steps to move more emails into your folders.

 ### Auto Rules